microsoft/vscode-go/README.md

 - Quick Info (using `gogetdoc` or `godef`+`godoc`)
 - Goto Definition (using `gogetdoc` or `godef`+`godoc`)
 - Find References (using `guru`)
+- Find implementations (using `guru`)
 - References CodeLens
 - File outline (using `go-outline`)
 - Workspace symbol search (using `go-symbols`)
 - Rename (using `gorename`.
 Note: For Undo after rename to work in Windows you need to have `diff` tool in your path)
 - Build-on-save (using `go build` and `go test`)
 - Lint-on-save (using `golint` or `gometalinter`)
-- Format (using `goreturns` or `goimports` or `gofmt`)
+- Format on save as well as format manually (using `goreturns` or `goimports` or `gofmt`)
 - Generate unit tests skeleton (using `gotests`)
 - Add Imports (using `gopkgs`)
 - Add/Remove Tags on struct fields (using `gomodifytags`)
 - Semantic/Syntactic error reporting as you type (using `gotype-live`)
 - Run Tests under the cursor, in current file, in current package, in the whole workspace (using `go test`)
+- Show code coverage
 - Generate method stubs for interfaces (using `impl`)
 - [_partially implemented_] Debugging (using `delve`)

 ### IDE Features
 ![IDE](https://i.giphy.com/xTiTndDHV3GeIy6aNa.gif)

-## Using

-First, you will need to install Visual Studio Code.
-Then, in the command palette (`cmd-shift-p`) select `Install Extension` and choose `Go`.
+## How to use this extension?

+Install and open [Visual Studio Code](https://code.visualstudio.com).
+Press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions pane.
+Find and install the Go extension.
+You can also install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=lukehoban.Go).Open any `.go` file in VS Code.
+The extension is now activated.

+This extension uses a set of Go tools to provide the various rich features.
+These tools are installed in your GOPATH by default.
+If you wish to have these tools in a separate location, provide the desired location in the setting `go.toolsGopath`.
+Read more about this and the tools at [Go tools that the Go extension depends on](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on)

-In a terminal window with the GOPATH environment variable set to the GOPATH you want to work on, launch `code`.
-Open your GOPATH folder or any subfolder you want to work on, then open a `.go` file to start editing.
-You should see `Analysis Tools Missing` in the bottom right, clicking this will offer to install all of the Go tooling needed for the extension to support its full feature set.
-See the [Tools](#tools-this-extension-depends-on) section below for more details.
+You will see `Analysis Tools Missing` in the bottom right, clicking this will offer to install all of the dependent Go tools.
+You can also run the command `Go: Install/Update tools` to install/update the same.

-_Note 1_: Read [GOPATH in the VS Code Go extension](https://github.com/Microsoft/vscode-go/wiki/GOPATH-in-the-VS-Code-Go-extension) to learn about the different ways you can get the extension to set GOPATH.
+**Note 1**: Read [GOPATH in the VS Code Go extension](https://github.com/Microsoft/vscode-go/wiki/GOPATH-in-the-VS-Code-Go-extension) to learn about the different ways you can get the extension to set GOPATH.

-_Note 2_: Users may want to consider turning `Auto Save` on in Visual Studio Code (`"files.autoSave": "afterDelay"`) when using this extension.
+**Note 2**: Users may want to consider turning `Auto Save` on in Visual Studio Code (`"files.autoSave": "afterDelay"`) when using this extension.
 Many of the Go tools work only on saved files, and error reporting will be more interactive with `Auto Save` turned on.
 If you do turn `Auto Save` on, you may also want to turn format-on-save off (`"go.formatOnSave": false`), so that it is not triggered while typing.

-_Note 3_:  This extension uses `gocode` to provide completion lists as you type.
+**Note 3**:  This extension uses `gocode` to provide completion lists as you type.
 To provide fresh results, including against not-yet-built dependencies, the extension uses `gocode`'s `autobuild=true` setting.
 If you experience any performance issues with autocomplete, you should try setting `"go.gocodeAutoBuild": false` in your VS Code settings.

 ### Customizing the Go extension features